-Level 1 - unadjusted quoted prices in active markets for identical assets or liabilities;

-Level 2 - inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and

-Level 3 - inputs that are not based on observable market data (unobservable inputs).
+- Level 1 unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 inputs that are not based on observable market data (unobservable inputs).

-The Credit Union's policy is to recognize transfers into and transfers out of the fair value hierarchy levels as of the date of the event or change in circumstances that caused the transfer.
-During the year ended December 31, 2020, the Credit Union had no transfers between fair value hierarchy levels.
+The Credit Union's policy is to recognize transfers into and transfers out of the fair value hierarchy levels as at the date of the event or change in circumstances that caused the transfer.
+During the year ended December 31, 2021, the Credit Union had no transfers between fair value hierarchy levels.